WillowMarmon/gitlab-project/README.md

 my personal server which is a combination of purpose built server hardware and some more consumer grade elements.

-Mine is running nix-os (a Linux distribution), but yours can be running Macos, Linux, or even openBSD.
+Mine is running nix-os (a Linux distribution), but yours can be running Windows, Macos, Linux, or even openBSD.
 So long as git-lab is available there's a good chance it'll work.

 ### 2. Networking

 This project is not really about networking, docker networking, or what kinds of networking you're going to need.
-If you need more information about configuring your home-lab network I'd recommend [serve the home]() they have great resources, and if you're looking for docker networking I'd recommend [this article]() by SOMEGUY.
+If you need more information about configuring your home-lab network I'd recommend [serve the home](https://servethehome.com) they have great resources.

 ### 3. An understanding of your operating system and included tools